 Click a page URL in the report to see additional video indexing information for that page.
 This information comes from various sources.
 If there are multiple distinct videos on the page, all information is about the most likely candidate for indexing, whether or not the video was actually indexed.

 - Video URL: The URL of the video file or player.
 If you see multiple URLs listed for a single video, that means that Google thinks all these URLs are essentially the same video.
 If you think that these duplicate URLs are actually different videos, you can try to disambiguate them.
 If Google has found multiple unrelated videos on a page, the additional information shown is associated with the video most eligible for indexing (whether or not it has or can be indexed).
+A video can be hosted on a different domain and still show details in this report.
 Read more.

 - Thumbnail URL: URL of the thumbnail for this video.
 This is either a thumbnail provided by you, or a frame extracted by Google from the video file.
 If a thumbnail can't be found or generated, then the video can't be indexed.